Jabesh29/CivicCompass/README.md

 📌 Overview

-CivicCompass AI is a cloud-based eligibility engine that helps citizens discover government welfare schemes they qualify for.
+CivicCompass  is a cloud-based eligibility engine that helps citizens discover government welfare schemes they qualify for.
 By entering basic demographic and economic details, users receive:

 ✅ Personalized scheme recommendations

 ✅ Clear eligibility explanations